OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_642.rst

 - `Removed logrotate on service restart, added maximum log size for rotation <https://github.com/OpenNebula/one/issues/5328>`__.
 - `Fix domfsthaw timeout error for live disk snapshot for Ceph datastores <https://github.com/OpenNebula/one/issues/5927>`__.
 - `Fix encoding in java binding <https://github.com/OpenNebula/one/issues/5243>`__.
+- `Fix default scope for goca to gather all visible objects rather than just those owned by the user <https://github.com/OpenNebula/terraform-provider-opennebula/issues/331>`__.